oroinc/documentation/user_doc/back_office/activities/calls/index.rst

 You can make voice calls to a single phone number, or launch a audio / video conference with up to 5 participants.
 Call data is logged automatically, including any notes made during the call.

-Before proceeding to the detailed guidance below, see a short demo on `how to log calls in your Oro application <https://www.oroinc.com/orocrm/media-library/log-call-orocrm>`_.
+Before proceeding to the detailed guidance below, see a short demo on |how to log calls in your Oro application|.

 .. raw:: html